awtrix/AWTRIX2.0-Docs/en-en/controller.md

 There are 4 ways to do this:

 **Fast and easy**
-- switch of your routers wifi
+- switch off your routers wifi
 - resatrt the controller
 - It will go into the hotspot mode if it doesnt find the wifi
 - Turn on your routers wiif again and proceed with the configuration